Jimmy O. Yang: Career

 He initially appeared on Silicon Valley in a guest role, making scale, then $900 per episode.
 He appeared in three episodes and spent the money on a Prius so he could drive for Uber to earn money between the show's first and second seasons.
 For season 2, he was promoted to series regular.
 Prior to the announcement, he had landed a series-regular role on the Yahoo!
 Screen original television show Sin City Saints.
 He turned down the offer because it would have required him to quit Silicon Valley, which ran from 2014 to 2019.

 Yang's first dramatic role was as Dun "Danny" Meng, a Chinese immigrant who is carjacked by the Tsarnaev brothers, in the 2016 action drama Patriots Day.

 In 2018, he played Bernard Tai in the romantic comedy film Crazy Rich Asians, directed by Jon M. Chu.

 On September 26, 2019, it was announced that Yang was cast as Dr. Chan Kaifang in the Netflix comedy series Space Force.

 In 2020, he starred opposite Ryan Hansen in two films, Like a Boss and Fantasy Island, released a month apart.
 In the first film, their characters were business partners; and in the second, they were step-siblings who were strongly fond of each other.

 Yang's comedy special Good Deal was released on Amazon Prime Video on May 8, 2020.
-He stars opposite Nina Dobrev in Netflix's Love Hard, his first romantic film.
+In 2021, he starred opposite Nina Dobrev in Netflix's Love Hard, his first romantic film.
+His second comedy special, Guess How Much? was released on Prime Video on May 2, 2023.

-How to American
+Yang starred as the voice of the Monkey King in Netflix's animated movie, The Monkey King, which debuted August 18, 2023.

+In 2024, Yang played the lead role in the Hulu series Interior Chinatown as Willis Wu.
+Also in 2024, Yang guest starred in the TikTok short series Natural Habitat Shorts, as the voice of Fathah Christmas, a porcupine.

+Author

 Yang is also the author of How to American: An Immigrant's Guide to Disappointing Your Parents, a book where "he shares his story of growing up as a Chinese immigrant who pursued a Hollywood career against the wishes of his parents."
 Mike Judge wrote the foreword.

 Yang has also continued doing stand-up comedy; in 2018, he appeared on a tour titled after the book.

 Personal life

 Along with English, Yang speaks Shanghainese, Cantonese and Mandarin Chinese.

-Yang's father, Richard Ouyang, later signed with the same talent agency and has appeared in several films, including playing his son's character's father in Patriots Day.
+Yang's father, Richard Ouyang, later signed with the same talent agency and has appeared in several films, including playing the father of his son's character in Patriots Day.

 Yang became an American citizen in 2015.
 He has a YouTube channel with a focus on cooking.